Key Indicators your Organization needs a PIM

 4. The Go-To-Market time for your products is lower than expected

-In a hyper-competitive e-commerce market, getting your products out fast is key to optimum sales.
+In a hyper-competitive ecommerce market, getting your products out fast is key to optimum sales.
 If you’re putting out products slower than your competitors, you’re missing out on opportunities that won’t present themselves again.
-You’re also allowing your competitors to reach your potential customers before you, and that’s never good in business.
+You’re also allowing your competitors to reach your potential customers before you.

 Speed is everything in this fast-paced market, and while there are many different reasons why go-to-market lead time can be delayed, often complex product information is a major reason.

 A dedicated PIM system streamlines your product data across all your selling channels, reducing your go-to-market time.
 By providing your team with a central platform to manage and streamline all your product information, you can ensure consistent and automatic data entry.

 Manually putting in data for your products and ensuring that it’s consistent across all channels makes you lag behind in bringing your product to the market.
 Using a PIM software will automate this process, and with a few clicks your product data will be updated and uploaded to all your channels.

 Managing a large number of SKUs can be very complex, especially when you want to display them on various platforms.
 Once you’ve crossed a minimum number of SKUs, relying on spreadsheets to manage product information simply becomes inefficient and after a certain point, impossible.
 Thousands of SKUs mean you need to manually enter the price, style, size, colour, material and other attributes of each of your products.
 Sounds like a monumental task, doesn’t it?
 Well, it is.
 But this can easily be automated.